preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

 + **Slides Indicator Color**: Use this option if you need to change Slides Indicator Color.
 + **Count Down Text Color**: Use this option if you need to change the Count Down Text Color.
 + **Indicator Visibility**: You can turn Indicator display on or off here.
++ **Item Limit**: Set the item limit to display in each “page” of the list.
++ **Sort by**: Choose what the list should be sorted by, and then select ascending or descending

 Media Settings
 *****************